s-atkinson/twitter-api/README.md

 - Schema validator requires '"additionalProperties": false' set in file in order to compare the schema like for like
 - Rest assured requires 'scribejava' for authorizing OAuth 1.0 and 2.0
 - Newer versions of cucumber may not be compatible with the intellij cucumber feature file plugin hence version 4.6.0 is used
+- Creating pojos for payloads appears to take a lot more effort than writing and saving your payloads to a .json file